-A regular meeting of the Board of Trustees shall be customarily held on the third Tuesday of each month at the Town Hall commencing at 6:00 p.m., except on legally recognized holidays, as needed and as a quorum may exist.
-However, in the event the Board of Trustees determines it is necessary to schedule a regular meeting at a different time or place, the Board shall provide notice to the public within twenty-four (24) hours of any proposed regular meeting, consistent with the Colorado Open Meetings Law, C.R.S. § 24-6-402 et seq. and consistent with Section 2-2-110 of this Chapter.
+The regular meetings of the Board of Trustees shall be held on the third Tuesday of each month at the Town Hall at 6:00 p.m., except on legal holidays, when no meeting shall be held; provided, however, that in the event the Board of Trustees determines it is necessary to schedule a meeting at a different time, the Board shall provide notice to the public within twenty-four (24) hours of any rescheduled or newly scheduled meeting, consistent with Section 24-6-402(2)(c), C.R.S., and consistent with Section 2-2-110 of this Chapter.
+Said meetings shall be open to the public.